 Abstract and Keywords

 The notion of culture, while vast, is often conceptualized through an examination of gender, race, and ethnicity; class and economics; religion; sexual orientation; and even age.
-Culture can be temporal when, for example, gender norms or ethnic patterns evolve with each new generation.
-Likewise, the formation of a person’s identity (or identities) is largely influenced by culture.
-The ways in which an individual exhibits meaning and expression through culture can become the building blocks for identity and behavior.
 Social work assessments and related interventions rest on a fundamental understanding of a client’s history, environment, and current conditions.
-This entry provides an examination of how particular sociocultural influences and identity development shape behavior and how social work practitioners, whether at the micro, mezzo, or macro level, use this understanding to effect change in individuals or environments.
+This article provides an examination of how particular sociocultural influences and identity development shape behavior and how social work practitioners—whether at the micro, mezzo, or macro level—use this understanding to effect change in individuals or environments.

 Access to the complete content on Encyclopedia of Social Work requires a subscription or purchase.
 Public users are able to search the site and view the abstracts and keywords for each book and chapter without a subscription.
 If you are a student or academic complete our librarian recommendation form to recommend the Oxford Research Encyclopedias to your librarians for an institutional free trial.

 If you have purchased a print title that contains an access token, please see the token for information about how to register your code.